cs2024-project/web-dev-project/README.md

 # CS2024 Web Development Team Project

 Greetings!
-This repository exists to archive and document the school project for building an Money-Lending Service Web Portal.
+This repository exists to archive and document the school project for building a Money-Lending Service Web Portal.

 This project is for educational purposes and non-commercial usage only; it is not hosted online other than on this repository.